La Traviata

 1967: Presented by NAPAC Opera.

-1969: Presented by PACT Opera; presented by NAPAC Opera.
+1969: Presented by PACT Opera; presented by NAPAC Opera; presented by the EOAN Group in the Cape Town City Hall.

-1971: Presented in English by PACT Opera, with Nellie du Toit as Violetta and Gé Korsten as Alfredo, produced by Neels Hansen, conducted by Franco Ferraris.
+1971: Presented in English by PACT Opera in the Aula, Pretoria, and in Johannesburg, with Nellie du Toit as Violetta, Gé Korsten as Alfredo, Bob Borowsky as Germont.
+Produced by Neels Hansen, PACT Orchestra conducted by Franco Ferraris.

 1973: Presented by PACT Opera; presented by CAPAB Opera.